 People with an L&I claim in Washington State tend to have lots of questions about claim closure.
-Some of the most common questions I get are: What does closure mean?
+Some of the most common questions I get are: Why is my claim closed?
+What does closure mean?
 What if my condition gets worse after my workers’ compensation claim closes?
 Did I get everything I was supposed to?
 What if I disagree with L&I closing my claim?

 Every L&I claim is unique